Updated May 2020 (First published January 2017)

 As I’ve mentioned repeatedly in my blogs, it’s essential to identify your target customer because you will then know who your copy needs to talk to and who the design needs to appeal to.

-The structure and navigation of your website can make the difference between an amazing visitor experience and a dismal one.
+The structure and navigation of your website can make the difference between an amazing user experience (UX) and a dismal one.

 - Is your main menu in a logical position and can visitors easily click through to all of your main pages from this menu?